NVL-Lab/NVL-Lab.github.io/index.md

 {% capture text %}

-Explore our latest published papers and see firsthand the exciting discoveries and advancements we've made in our field.
-Our research is centered around the intricate topic of neuroprosthetic learning, offering invaluable insights into the neural basis of learning and revolutionary approaches to neuroprosthetics that push the boundaries of what's possible.
-Embark on this exciting journey of discovery with us and stay up-to-date on the latest developments in our field.
+Explore our latest published papers and see the exciting discoveries and advancements we've made in our field.
+Our research is centered around two topics:  neuroprosthetic learning, which offers invaluable insights into the neural basis of learning, and novel optical approaches to neuroprosthetics.
+Embark on this exciting journey with us.

 {%
   include button.html